ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 This section describes the various types of `BlockAdditionMapping` that can be stored in Matroska.
 These help the player interpret the multiple `BlockAdditions` that can be added to each Matroska `BlockGroup`.
-More defails can be found in section (#block-additional-mapping).
+More details can be found in section (#block-additional-mapping).

 ## Defining Block Addition Mappings